Readless

 1. Do I want AI to summarize content?
 Choose Readless for automatic summarization, or Mailbrew/Digest for manual curation.

 2. How much am I willing to spend?
-Free options exist (Unroll.me, Stoop) but paid tools offer better features and privacy.
+Free options exist (Unroll.me, Stoop) but paid tools offer better features and data privacy.

 3. Do I read RSS feeds?
 If yes, Feedly or Inoreader combine newsletters with RSS in one place.